ScreamingUdder/ess_nexus_proposal/README.md

-# ess_nexus_proposal
+# Ess NeXus Writer

+Repository for writing from data stream to ESS NeXus file.
+This is part of ISIS in-kind deliverables.

-Scripts for rewriting ISIS NeXus files into experimental NeXus format for ESS.
-This is intended only to explore different format options and investigate their effect on filesize etc.
+Currently contains scripts for rewriting ISIS NeXus files into experimental NeXus format for ESS.